MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 3. (**Internal only**) Rely on [Subject Name/Issuer certificates](./subject-name-and-issuer-authentication.md).

-This mechanism allows Azure AD to identify a cert based on SN/I instead of thumbprint (x5t).
-It is a stop-gap solution, there are no plans to make it available to third-parties.
+This mechanism allows Azure AD to identify a certtificate based on SN/I instead of a thumbprint (x5t).
+It is a stop-gap solution; there are no plans to make it available to non-Microsoft applications.

-This is the preferred solution for Microsoft internal services who are not able to use Managed Identity.
+This is the preferred solution for Microsoft internal services which are not able to use managed identity.